 Travel and wildlife photographer Matthew Williams-Ellis talks about photographing wildlife in a responsible way in Kenya’s Masai Mara in support of the Mara Predator Conservation Programme

 Eye for the Light is now free-to-view.
 You can now read all feature without a subscription – there are over 90 features and podcasts to keep you interested, with more on the way…

-A weekend of fascinating talks and panel discussions at the Royal Photographic Society in Bristol (UK) on 27th and 28th May 2023.
-Join us!
+A weekend of insightful talks, panel discussions and portfolio reviews at the Royal Photographic Society in Bristol (UK), 27th–28th May 2023.

 Our planet is changing, and too fast!
 The World Wildlife Fund (WWF) has recently publish a report on the state of our planet’s wildlife, and the impacts of climate change on biodiversity.
 So what does it reveal?

 Hawaii is synonymous with palm fringed beaches against a volcanic backdrop.
 It’s a holiday destination but also a wild place.
 However, this wild side is under threat.